 Is There A Good Reference Guide?

-This book will provide an overview on how a BCM framework is developed.
-The content is to advise the reader on the approach to implement the ISO 22301:2012 framework, principles and methodologies.
-Using the PDCA component as spell out in the ISO Standard, this book provides a clear explanation of the standard and details on the “How-to” aspect in implementing your BCM program, plans and procedures.
+This book will provide an overview of how a BCM framework is developed.
+The content is to advise the reader on the approach to implementing the ISO 22301:2012 framework, principles and methodologies.
+Using the PDCA component as spelt out in the ISO Standard, this book provides a clear explanation of the standard and details on the “How-to” aspect in implementing your BCM program, plans and procedures.
 It also guides BCM professionals new to ISO to implement and achieve its Business Continuity Management System or BCMS.
 ISBN: 978-981-07-2512-9

 Other Useful References

 A list of the other references can be found in "What Are BCM References That Is Useful?"